freddxworld/ValentinesLetter/README.md

 ## Key Features

-- Interactive Animation: A bird flying up and down on its way delivering a note that users can click on to proceed to read the letter
+- **interactive Animation** : A bird flying up and down on its way delivering a note that users can click on to proceed to read the letter
 - **User Choices** : Two response options (yes/no) leading to different outcomes.

-* Dynamic Content: Integration with YouTube to play specific videos based on user responses.
+- **Dynamic Content**  Integration with YouTube to play specific videos based on user responses.
-* Responsive Design: Ensuring the website is visually appealing and functional across different devices.
+- **Responsive Design** : Ensuring the website is visually appealing and functional across different devices.
-* Hosting: Deployed using GitHub Pages for easy access and sharing.
+- **Hosting** : Deployed using GitHub Pages for easy access and sharing.